MartinN11/2020-ws_domn/slides.md

 ---

 ### 7. Problems of Ownership

-* Permission errors usually associated with Linux and MacOS installations
-* System user can perform different operations depending on their operation privileges and the groups this user belongs to
-* Ownership & permission errors can occur when account has been moved or file owner was modified
-* Permission issue occurs when an application (or system user) is performing unauthorized operation in the filesystem
+> Businesses and industry can’t continue to operate in an international grey area, especially as technology evolves.

 ---